-This is a story I read in a children’s book many years ago and loved.
-Since I don’t have the book, I’ve told the story as well as I could remember it, but with a few of my own embellishments.
+This is one of my favorite stories from my childhood.
+Since I no longer have the book, I’ve told the story as well as I could remember it, but with a few of my own embellishments.

 Once upon a time a poor farmer, his wife and three children lived in an average sized farmhouse.
 But as all of us feel dissatisfied with some part of our lot in life, the woman began to complain to her husband that their house was too small.
 “This house is so small, there is no room for a sneeze!
 Go to the wise man on the mountain and ask him how we can have a larger house.”